Project-Sloth/ps-adminmenu/README.md

 # ps-adminmenu
 The Admin Menu crafted by [OK1ez](https://github.com/OK1ez) and our dedicated team is user-friendly and intuitive.
 We invite you to contribute by submitting new features through PRs.
 We're always eager to review and consider new features.
+Make sure you use our template when opening Issues or they will be auto closed.

 # Preview
 <img src="https://github.com/Project-Sloth/ps-adminmenu/assets/82112471/0da6cf4d-fc72-497f-a59c-08011b3785ab" width="300">